ONSdigital/response-management-ui/ReadMe.md

 Response Operations Ruby Web Application
 ========================================

-This Ruby Sinatra application is the user interface for the Response Management product.
+This Ruby [Sinatra](http://www.sinatrarb.com/) application is the user interface for the Response Management product.
+It enables cases to be managed and located via a postcode search.
+It consumes the Action and Case web services and interfaces with an OpenLDAP server to provide authentication.

 Prerequisites
 -------------